DevExpress-Examples/asp-net-web-forms-gridview-batch-prevent-edit-action/Readme.md

 On the client side, the [`FocusedCellChanging`](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.FocusedCellChanging) event contains clicked cell data of the [`ASPxClientGridViewCellInfo`](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewCellInfo) class.
 To get this data, the code below uses the event handler argument's [`cellInfo`](https://docs.devexpress.com/AspNet/js-ASPxClientGridViewFocusedCellChangingEventArgs.cellInfo) property.

 Depending on the obtained data, the handler determines whether a user can focus and then edit the clicked cell.
 For this purpose, the code specifies the handler argument's [`cancel`](https://docs.devexpress.com/AspNet/js-ASPxClientCancelEventArgs.cancel) property.
-When the [`cancel`](https://docs.devexpress.com/AspNet/js-ASPxClientCancelEventArgs.cancel) property is **true**, the grid cancels the focus action for the corresponding cell.
+When the [`cancel`](https://docs.devexpress.com/AspNet/js-ASPxClientCancelEventArgs.cancel) property is **true**, the grid cancels the focus action for the clicked cell.

 ```js
 function onFocusedCellChanging(s, e) {